Economic and Social Statistics

 - Statistics of education, culture, governance, public and political spheres.

-- Time series and index analysis.
-International indices in the study of social, economic and political processes.
+- International indices in the study of social, economic and political processes.
 Statistical indicators of economic security of the country and region.

 - National wealth and the system of national accounts.